$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Introduction

-The Uniform Data Set (UDS, versions 1-3) collected by the National Alzheimer Coordinating Center (NACC) from June 2005 to November 2021 is used for modeling.
+The Uniform dataset (UDS, versions 1-3) collected by the National Alzheimer Coordinating Center (NACC) from June 2005 to November 2021 is used for modeling.
 We are interested in identifying significant predictors for the progression from a cognitively normal (CN) status to four common subtypes of mild cognitive impairment (MCI) and dementia, which include Alzheimer's disease (AD), frontotemporal lobar degeneration (FTLD), Lewy body/Parkinson's disease (LBD/PD), and vascular brain injury (VBI).
 The primary etiologic diagnosis at each patient's last visit is the response variable.
-We only include the patients who visited the center at least twice and had a normal diagnosis on their initial visit.
+We include only participants who visited the center at least twice and had a normal diagnosis on their initial visit.
 Without further data cleaning and pre-processing, there were 12797 participants, 1936 predictors, and 1 response variable.
-On their follow-up visits, among these participants, 1682 (13.14\%) were diagnosed with AD, 42 (0.33\%) with FTLD, 133 (1.04\%) were diagnosed with LBD/PD, 261 (2.04\%) were diagnosed with VBI, and 10679 (83.45\%) remained normal (CN).
-After exclusionary pre-processing steps, including removing some highly correlated predictors (over 95\% correlation) and predictors with more than 10\% missing values, there remained 466 predictors used to fit the model.
+At their follow-up visits, among these participants, 1682 (13.14\%) were diagnosed with AD, 42 (0.33\%) with FTLD, 133 (1.04\%) were diagnosed with LBD/PD, 261 (2.04\%) were diagnosed with VBI, and 10679 (83.45\%) remained normal (CN).
+After exclusionary pre-processing steps, including removing highly correlated predictors (over 95\% correlation) and predictors with more than 10\% missing values, there remained 466 predictors for model fitting.
 We used the same strategy to impute the missing values as in \cite{tian2022risk}.
 Since multiple imputations were used, we applied the Licht-Rubin procedure \citep{rubin2004multiple, licht2010new} to combine the inference results obtained in each replication through our inference method.
-Due to the imbalance of different subtypes, the sample sizes of dementia/MCI subtypes like FTLD, LBD/PD, and VBI are less than the number of predictors, which makes the ordinary multinomial regression model without penalization unidentifiable.
+Due to the imbalance of different subtypes, the sample sizes of dementia/MCI subtypes like FTLD, LBD/PD, and VBI are smaller than the number of predictors, which can make the ordinary multinomial regression model without penalization very unstable.